Tom Mix: Selig Polyscope

 Mix began his film career as a supporting cast member with the Selig Polyscope Company.
 His first appearance was in a short film, The Cowboy Millionaire, released on October 21, 1909.
 In 1910, he appeared as himself in a short documentary film, Ranch Life in the Great Southwest, in which he displayed his skills as a cattle wrangler.
 Shot in Dewey, Oklahoma with Selig studio cameramen, the film was a success, and Mix became an early motion picture star.

 Mix performed in more than 100 films for Selig, many of which were filmed in Las Vegas, New Mexico.
 While with Selig he co-starred in several films with Victoria Forde, and they fell in love.
 He divorced Olive Stokes in 1917.
 By then, Selig Polyscope had encountered severe financial difficulties, and Mix and Forde both subsequently signed with Fox Film Corporation, which had leased the Edendale studio.
 They married in 1918 and had a daughter, Thomasina (Tommie) Mix, in February 1922.
+As a result of Mix's schedule of making six to ten movies per year, and his refusal to let her visit him while he was working, they lived apart during much of their marriage.
+However, she would often promote his films.